agrc/gis.utah.gov/_posts/2018-11-07-arc-gis-server-10-6-upgrade.md

 tags: []
 ---

 AGRC is planning to upgrade the mapserv ArcGIS Server system to version 10.6.1 within the next few weeks.
-For the majority of our users, we do not expect any issues, as _most_ services are being migrated as is. _However_, if you are consuming image services, **a migration is necessary** since AGRC is deprecating image services.
+For the majority of our users, we do not expect any issues, as _most_ services are being migrated as is. _However_, if you are consuming image services, **a migration is necessary** since the image services will no longer be offered.

 ### AGRC Is Deprecating the Image Services on mapserv.utah.gov
 {: .pop}